pyepics/pyepics/doc/installation.rst

-The Python `numpy module <http://numpy.scipy.org/>`_ is not required, but will be used to convert EPICS waveforms values into numerical array data if available, and its use is encouraged.
+The Python `numpy module <http://numpy.scipy.org/>`_ is not required, but will be used to convert EPICS waveforms values into numerical array data if available, and its use is strongly encouraged.

 Downloads
 ~~~~~~~~~~~~~